 The purpose of any narrative essay is to tell a story.
 You share with readers a certain experience and emphasize why it is important or valuable.
 But, you make this in a storytelling manner and present arguments and extra pieces of evidence where this is necessary.
 The narrative essay has many variations we should review before starting working on developing outlines for each type.

-As its title suggests, this essay’s main purpose is describing a certain situation, experience, memories by using explicit details about such.
+As its title suggests, this essay’s main purpose is to describe a certain situation, experience, memories by using explicit details about such.
 Your main purpose here is to raise sincere emotions in your reader and form a clear picture of certain circumstances or events.

 This essay is more straightforward.
 You can take a complex story and expand it narrowly.
 In this case, you leave for a reader a room for thinking.
 So, you should limit your content to the extent necessary for expanding a topic and describing certain points.

 So, the outline for this type of essay should be focused mostly on the limits of a story and the details you want to share with your readers.
 You should list all of them first to evaluate whether you have included enough details.
 Such listings will also help you in choosing the most suitable ones and arranging them logically.

 This essay requires sharing your personal story.
 So, in this case, you need to focus more on the overall situation rather than on its details.
 Emphasize the purpose of such and the life lessons you have learned.

 So, the outline for this type of essay should include the basic description of a situation, its purpose, and the outcome.
 Your outline has to follow the development of the described situation itself.

 To complete the writing, successfully follow certain writing tips that can help you in expanding any story.
 Here is what we suggest you use:

 The narrative outline format always depends on your requirements.
 If you don’t have such, use Times New Roman or Arial font, 12 font size to complete your writing.
 Formal requirements may vary, of course.
 But, in this section, we will also focus mostly on the manner of writing that should be applied to your narratives.